pnp/cli-microsoft365/docs/docs/cmd/spo/web/web-installedlanguage-list.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the parent site for which to retrieve the list of installed languages
+: URL of the site for which to retrieve the list of installed languages

 --8<-- "docs/cmd/_global.md"